U.S. business lobby wants smooth Obamacare repeal, warns on trade

-WASHINGTON The largest U.S. business lobby group on Wednesday said it could be a mistake to quickly repeal Obamacare without developing a replacement healthcare insurance plan and urged the incoming Trump administration not to erect trade barriers.
+WASHINGTON Jan 11 The largest U.S. business lobby group on Wednesday said it could be a mistake to quickly repeal Obamacare without developing a replacement healthcare insurance plan and urged the Trump administration not to erect trade barriers.

-The U.S. Chamber of Commerce faces challenges with the next U.S. president and his team, including overcoming deep divisions on key issues like trade while trying to work together on common goals like repealing President Barack Obama's signature 2010 healthcare law.
+The U.S. Chamber of Commerce faces challenges with the incoming Trump administration, including overcoming deep divisions on key issues like trade while trying to work together on common goals like repealing the 2010 Affordable Care Act.

-The group opposed that restructuring, which extended medical coverage to millions of Americans, as an unnecessary burden on business.
+The group opposed the healthcare law, which extended medical coverage to millions of Americans, as an unnecessary burden on business.
 The Republican-controlled Congress earlier this month began working to repeal it.

 "As a new healthcare plan takes shape, it's important to remember things were far from perfect before we started, before Obamacare," Chamber President Tom Donohue said in his annual address outlining the group's priorities.